fs-kanayama/reactlandia-bolerplate-lite/README.md

           curl -k http://localhost:3000 | grep h1

+  ### Hacking reactlandia packages

+  Here is how you can setup this boilerplate to make modifications to reactlandia packages and to test them all at once:

+   - fork and clone reactlandia packages into a separate directory inside the boilerplate, let's say into `3rdparty/`

+    git clone https://github.com/YOUR_NAME/react-universal-component 3rdparty/react-universal-component
+    git clone https://github.com/YOUR_NAME/webpack-flush-chunks 3rdparty/webpack-flush-chunks
+    git clone https://github.com/YOUR_NAME/extract-css-chunks-webpack-plugin 3rdparty/extract-css-chunks-webpack-plugin
+    git clone https://github.com/YOUR_NAME/babel-plugin-universal-import 3rdparty/babel-plugin-universal-import

+   - link these local packages to npm: in `package.json` replace `"<package>": "<version>"`  with `"package": "link:3rdparty/<package>"`
+   - run `yarn install`
+   - any changes to these packages will be now picked up by the boilerplate
+   - some of the packages have to be built, so you will need to run appropriate build steps (you can automate rebuilding with e.g. `nodemon`)
+   - implement a new feature or fix a bug, make pull request and convince maintaiers to merge your changes into upstream

 ## Known issues

  - The following packages are "frozen" to slightly older versions, until related issues are resolved: